 Kelsey’s Korner offers suggestions that apply these words and phrases with the goal of attaining unity and peace during the holidays, and when embraced form the foundation for a year harmonious living.

 Can you believe that the holidays are here again?
 The season brings with it memories, expectations, and anticipations.
 Maybe for you it’s the promise of your favorite holiday foods or the glisten of snow on rooftops and trees.
 Perhaps it’s your holiday traditions, forged though generations of joy and expectation.
 Or possibly it’s the aromas—the pine and peppermint mingled with hot cocoa, or the turkey in the oven, melding with the tang and spice of cranberry sauce simmering on the stove.
 However, these pictures are idyllic.
 If we are honest, for many the holidays generate tension.
-Families together under the same roof often births discord, and the bitterness, hatred, and resentment that emerge can overpower the smells, sights, sounds, and even the purposes of the holidays.
+Families together under the same roof can often birth discord, and the bitterness, hatred, and resentment that emerge can overpower the smells, sights, sounds, and even the purposes of the holidays.
 Unity and peace can feel like an unattainable luxury.

 A running theme throughout the majority of the Pauline epistles is unity, and Paul’s letter to the Philippians focuses on how to achieve corporate unity in the church.
 Several times, Paul encourages the church to be of one mind, one spirit, having the same love (1:27; 2:2) so that their striking unity would create a stark contrast between them and the “crooked and twisted generation” around them (2:15).
 Paul’s solution to disunity is humility, or selfless service to others, and he holds Christ forward as the foremost example of this selfless, unifying humility.
-So how can humility help us build family unit?
+So how can humility help us build family unity?
 Let’s meditate together on just a few of the exhortations provided for us in Philippians: